CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 {{< tab "Linux Commands ">}}

 The following example:
-- Creates a new user account called `admin2`, adds the full name `First Last`, and sets the password to `CumulusLinux!`
+- Creates a new user account called `admin2`, creates a home directory for the user, adds the full name `First Last`, and sets the password to `CumulusLinux!`
 - Sets the group membership (role) to `sudo` and `nvapply` (permissions to use `sudo`, `nv show`, `nv set`, and `nv apply`).

 ```
-cumulus@switch:~$ sudo useradd admin2 -c "First Last" -p CumulusLinux!
+cumulus@switch:~$ sudo useradd admin2 -m -c "First Last" -p CumulusLinux!
 cumulus@switch:~$ sudo adduser admin2 sudo
 cumulus@switch:~$ sudo adduser admin2 nvapply
 ```

+{{%notice note%}}
+When you use Linux commands to add a new user, you must create a home directory for the user with the `-m` option.
+NVUE commands create a home directory automatically.
+{{%/notice%}}

 {{< /tab >}}
 {{< /tabs >}}